-The fixed annual remuneration of the Supervisory Board members is €60,000.00 for the Chair of the Supervisory Board, €45,000.00 for the Deputy Chair of the Supervisory Board and €30,000.00 for every other member of the Supervisory Board.
+The fixed annual remuneration of the Supervisory Board members is $\leq 60,000.00$ for the Chair of the Supervisory Board, $\leq 45,000.00$ for the Deputy Chair of the Supervisory Board and $\leq 30,000.00$ for every other member of the Supervisory Board.
 Members of the Supervisory Board who only serve on the Supervisory Board for part of the financial year are remunerated on a pro rata temporis basis.
 The fixed remuneration of the members of the Supervisory Board is paid out in January of the respective following year.

-In addition, the members of the Supervisory Board shall receive an attendance fee of €2,000.00 per meeting of the Supervisory Board and its committees they attend; the attendance fee for persons chairing committee meetings shall be €3,000.00 for each committee meeting.
+In addition, the members of the Supervisory Board shall receive an attendance fee of $\notin 2,000.00$ per meeting of the Supervisory Board and its committees they attend; the attendance fee for persons chairing committee meetings shall be $\notin 3,000.00$ for each committee meeting.
 KSB will reimburse any VAT payable on the remuneration.

 Additionally, the members of the Supervisory Board receive remuneration for activities which demand of them a particular time commitment within the scope of the tasks of the Supervisory Board which goes beyond the preparation and conduct of the meetings of the Supervisory Board and its committees.
-The time needed for preparation and conduct of the meetings of the Supervisory Board and its committees will be set at a flat rate of five hours per meeting for each participating member of the Supervisory Board, in the case of the respective Chairs of the meeting at ten hours per meeting, in the case of plenary sessions of the Supervisory Board at seven and a half hours per meeting for the Deputy Chair of the Supervisory Board.
-For each additional working hour, the respective Supervisory Board member will, since 2012, receive €250.00 against presentation of a corresponding timesheet.
-The maximum amount of the additional remuneration for all Supervisory Board members is €900,000.00 per year in total.
-Should the additional remuneration for the total proven working hours per year of the members of the Supervisory Board arithmetically exceed the annual maximum amount, the claims of the individual Supervisory Board members will be reduced proportionately.
+The time needed for preparation and conduct of the meetings of the Supervisory Board and its committees will be set at a flat rate of five hours per meeting for each participating member of the Supervisory Board, in the case of the respective Chairs of the meeting at ten hours per meeting, in the case of plenary sessions of the Supervisory Board.
+For each additional working hour, the respective Supervisory Board member will, since 2012, receive ≤ 250.00 against presentation of a corresponding timesheet.
+The maximum amount of the additional remuneration for all Supervisory Board members is $\leq 900,000.00$ per year in total.
+Should the additional remuneration for the total proven working hours per year of the members of the Supervisory Board members will be reduced proportionately.

 The Supervisory Board remuneration takes into account, both in terms of structure and amount, the requirements of the office of a member of the Supervisory Board of KSB, in particular the time involved as well as the responsibility associated with it.
-The amount of the remuneration - also in comparison to the remuneration of the members of the Supervisory Boards of comparable listed companies in Germany - is commensurate with the tasks of the members of the Supervisory Board and the situation of KSB.
+The amount of the remuneration - also in comparison to the remuneration of the members of the Supervisory Boards of comparable listed companies in Germany - is generally commensurate with the tasks of the members of the Supervisory Board and the situation of KSB.
+A current review, however, arrived at the conclusion that the remuneration, which has not changed since 2017, shall be moderately increased based on, in particular, the everincreasing demands and the accompanying increasing workload as well as on loss of purchasing power due to inflation.
+The Supervisory Board, together with the General Partner, will propose that this be adopted by resolution of the 2024 Annual General Meeting.

 The remuneration makes it possible to recruit suitable and qualified candidates for the office of Supervisory Board member.
 As such, the Supervisory Board remuneration contributes to the Supervisory Board as a whole being able to properly and competently perform its duties of monitoring and advising the General Partner.
 Together with the General Partner, the Supervisory Board thereby promotes the business strategy as well as the long-term development of KSB SE & Co.
 KGaA SE.